-Submission: Submission consists of (1) a hardcopy of this assignment with answers filled in neatly and (2) a well-packaged electronic submission with answers to the programming components.
+Submission: Submission consists of a single package containing (1) a scanned (PDF format) hardcopy of this assignment with answers filled in neatly and (2) the source code and supporting files for answers to the programming components.
 Refer to the syllabus for submission instructions.
-Name the electronic submission using the template cos350-hw01-lastname-firstname-pqrs.jar where lastname and firstname are replaced by the obvious and pqrs is replaced by a 4-digit number of your choosing.
-The submission should be designed so that the command jar xf cos350-hw01-lastname-firstname-pqrs.jar results in the creation of a directory cos350-hw01-lastname-firstname-pqrs.
+Name the electronic submission using the template cos454-hw01-lastname-firstname-pqrs.jar where lastname and firstname are replaced by the obvious and pqrs is replaced by a 4-digit string of your choosing.
+The submission should be designed so that the command jar xf cos454-hw01-lastname-firstname-pqrs.jar results in the creation of a directory cos454-hw01-lastname-firstname-pqrs.
 In that directory should be all the source code (organized in further sub-directories as needed) as well as a README file with the usual semantics.
 Do not submit any kind of non-source files (executables, object files, class files, etc.).
 Be especially careful if you use IDEs such as Eclipse for your work because the packages created by them often contain compiled, not source files.